A Week in Provence

 Plane: There are direct flights to Marseille from various different UK airports.
 However, from some airports you will need to fly via other hubs such as Amsterdam.

-Whether you arrive at Marseille Airport by train or by plane, we will have a guide to meet you and a coach booked for 17.30, Marseille to Arles which takes around 1hr by road.
-If you are arriving earlier then you can leave your bags with our guides if you want to have a look around Marseille (you would need to get from the airport to the city) before the coach arrives at 17.30.
-If you arrive after 17.30 then you will need to arrange your own transport from the airport to your accommodation in Arles.
+Whether you arrive at Marseille Airport by train or by plane, there will be transfers booked from the airport to Arles, leaving at 17:30 at the latest.
+If you arrive after 17:30 then you will need to transport from the airport to your accommodation in Arles at your own expense.
 There is a taxi rank immediately outside the airport should you need to use this option.

 What happens at the end?